ElectricRCAircraftGuy/eRCaGuy_ComputaPranksta_Support/README.md

 </p>

+# Support

-# Support / Email / Submit an Issue here on GitHub
+## Email / Submit an Issue here on GitHub

 You can either:

-1. Click the "user manual" link just above, and email me directly at the email address shown at the top of that page, OR:
-1. (Recommended, if you're ok with your support being public to help others with the same question): sign in with a free GitHub account and click the ["Issues" tab](https://github.com/ElectricRCAircraftGuy/eRCaGuy_ComputaPranksta_Support/issues) at the top and create a "New issue".
+1. (**Recommended**, if you're ok with your support being public to help others with the same question): sign in with a free GitHub account and click the ["Issues" tab](https://github.com/ElectricRCAircraftGuy/eRCaGuy_ComputaPranksta_Support/issues) at the top and create a "New issue".
 Note that this issue will be publicly visible by anyone.
 This also gives users a chance to help answer each others' questions.
+1. Or, click the "user manual" link just above, and email me privately at the email address shown at the top of that page.

-# Wiki
+## Wiki

 There is a [public wiki for this project here](https://github.com/ElectricRCAircraftGuy/eRCaGuy_ComputaPranksta_Support/wiki), which is _editable by anybody._ If you'd like to contribute to the wiki or edit it, just sign in with a free GitHub account and edit the wiki directly.

+## [FAQ][faq]

 # License